 Most oral surgery procedures require some form of anesthesia, whether it’s a local numbing agent or IV sedation.
-Oral and maxillofacial surgeons, like Dr. Charles Stone and Dr. Brian Stone, receive advanced training in all forms of outpatient anesthesia.
+Oral and maxillofacial surgeons, such as Dr. Charles Stone, Dr. Brian Stone, and Dr. Wade Barker, receive advanced training in all forms of outpatient anesthesia.
 Our surgeons have years of experience administering anesthesia for wisdom teeth procedures, facial surgeries, and much more.
 When reviewing anesthesia options, we will consider your overall health, the extent of your surgery, and your personal preferences to assist you in selecting the right option for your treatment.

 Overview of Anesthesia Types